schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

 ## Version Support and Transition Considerations

-While 23H2 offers a more streamlined and secure solution, 22H2 remains supported, particularly due to its inclusion of Stretch Cluster—a feature that is absent in 23H2—and SCVMM support.
+While 23H2 offers a more streamlined and secure solution, 22H2 remains supported, particularly due to its inclusion of Stretch Cluster, a feature that is absent in 23H2, and SCVMM support.
 The lack of SCVMM support in 23H2 means organizations dependent on SCVMM may face challenges in upgrading.
 Additionally, the deployment model in 23H2 introduces more cloud dependencies, which has complicated the upgrade path for some organizations.
 These dependencies have yet to be fully addressed, making some businesses hesitant to transition from 22H2 to 23H2.

 ## Comparison with Other Solutions